bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 0: If you have a binning splice that's not confirmed and they send you splicing it, what are you gonna respond?
 Tx abort?

 Speaker 1: I would have to check the code, but you can have multiple inputs.
 You can propose multiple, I believe.

 Speaker 0: But it should use TX init RBF then, right?
 Because it's an RBF of the first one, it's more explicit to say TX init RBF instead of placing it again, right?
 Because for example, for zero-conf, then you don't really have a choice.
 And for zero-conf, you potentially must, yeah, you actually must chain those either instead of RBFing them.
 So, that's why there's a distinction between a new splice init on top of an unconfirmed splice or TX init RBF for the splice.
 But for non-zero conf, I think we should always RBF.

 Speaker 1: Yes, I think so.
-But I may not have to check with [Redacted] as to what their interpretation is.
+But I may not have to check with [redacted] as to what their interpretation is.

 Speaker 2: Cool.
 Taproot.
 So, I said I was going to have the spec thing draft by the next time.
 That happened, fortunately.
 But I have gained a lot more wisdom on on-chain stuff, generally.
 So, I think a big thing I want to do is expand the on-chain section, which is HTLCs, breaches, et cetera.
 The main thing that I was fixing in the past was just the additional data that needs to be stored or just regenerated.
 So, for everything, you have the control box, but then for all the replication paths, you also need to store the top tweaks of the second and first level for HTLCs.
 That's because they can breed, and then you have to basically use the top two to do the keyspend or they can go to the second level as well.
 And that was one thing that I hadn't stored, but then some itests basically showed just certain bugs there.
 So I've been on the on-chain stuff, I guess, for the past month or so.
 I think I finally concluded it last night as far as getting all the itests working.
 This is the only thing that, I think, I had to do for, but I didn't follow up on just as far as storing that extra information.
 I think, technically, for the second level of HTLCs, because it uses the same key — this is just the sweep after delay — I think you can just either regenerate it or only store one of them.
 But right now, I store one for every single HTLC.
 Now, all the HTLCs have these two levels alongside of it — or sorry, these values, rather.
 But other than that, I think our implementation is more or less complete now in terms of all the on-chain stuff, all the breach stuff, some things with co-op close, re-establish, all that stuff.
 So now, I'm going to start to work to get that wisdom back into the spec, and then ideally also add some basic test vectors around transaction construction, things like that as well.